-Article published by the Gatestone Institute, 13 May 2018. © Richard Kemp
+Article published in The Daily Telegraph, 8 May 2019. © Richard Kemp